decentraland/documentation/content/creator/sdk7/debugging/troubleshooting.md

 To fix these dependencies, you often must resort to calling functions or object constructors passing references to already instanced entities/objects in the function arguments; Instead of hard-coding references to these entities/objects in the function, which may or may not already be instanced.

-## Issues when running the Editor Inspector
+## Issues when running the Visual Editor

 ### Issue: The editor never finishes loading the scene, it may say something like "Can't connect to server".